-Securities Offered....... \$350 million principal amount of $\,$ % notes due $\,$ 200 .
+Securities Offered....... \$350 million principal amount of 8.25% notes due 2005.

-Maturity Date....., 200 .
+Maturity Date.....
+March 15, 2005.

-Interest Payment Dates..... and of each year,
+Interest Payment Dates.....
+March 15 and September 15 of each year, commencing September 15, 2000.

-commencing , 2000.

-Optional Redemption......
+Optional Redemption.......
 At any time, we may redeem any or all of the notes in principal amounts of \$1,000 or any integral multiple thereof.
-We will pay a redemption price equal to the greater of (i) 100% of the principal amount of the notes to be redeemed or (ii) the sum of the present values of the remaining scheduled payments of principal and interest (at the rate in effect on the date of calculation of the redemption price) thereon (exclusive of interest accrued to the date of redemption) discounted to the date of redemption on a semiannual basis (assuming a 360-day year consisting of twelve 30-day months) at the applicable Treasury Yield (as defined) plus basis points, plus, in either case, accrued interest to the date of redemption.
-See "Description of the Notes -- Optional Redemption" beginning on page S-14.
+We will pay a redemption price equal to the greater of (i) 100% of the principal amount of the notes to be redeemed or (ii) the sum of the present values of the remaining scheduled payments of principal and interest (at the rate in effect on the date of calculation of the redemption price) thereon (exclusive of interest accrued to the date of redemption) discounted to the date of redemption on a semiannual basis (assuming a 360-day year consisting of twelve 30-day months) at the applicable Treasury Yield (as defined) plus 25 basis points, plus, in either case, accrued interest to the date of redemption.
+See "Description of Notes -- Optional Redemption" beginning on page S-14.